Central Florida Drug Offense Defense Attorney

 Drug Crimes in Florida

 - Possession: includes temporary possession for the purpose of verification or testing, irrespective of dominion or control.
+Among the most common cases of drug possession are marijuana possession cases.

 - Delivery: “Deliver” or “delivery” means the actual, constructive, or attempted transfer from one person to another of a controlled substance, whether or not there is an agency relationship.